-Seven of the top 10 states in terms of projected job growth are in the West: Nevada, Utah, Idaho, Arizona, Colorado, New Mexico, and California.
+The top seven states in terms of projected job growth are all in the West: Nevada, Utah, Idaho, Colorado, Arizona, New Mexico, and California.
 In the 15 WICHE states, an additional 5.9 million jobs will be added in the decade leading up to 2012.
 While California has the greatest numerical growth in the region, with some 270,000 new jobs being created each year, the states seeing the fastest job growth are Nevada (41 percent), Utah (31 percent), Idaho (24 percent), and Arizona and Colorado (23 percent).
 Most of the region's fastest growing professions are in the health and computer sectors.